hyosung11/Launch-School/Courses/journal.md

 19:55 Creating patterns file wear I comment on each line of code to confirm my understanding of what is happening.
 I also use `console.log` statements if I need to know the output at that stage.
 Time to put the kids to bed.

 20:50 Shut it down for today.

+## 20211231 금요일

+09:35 Back from playing soccer and before my study session with Laurent.
+All is well.